abtinshahidi/abtinshahidi.github.io/notebooks/week3.md

 As you can see for small number of spins we still have a huge variations between different runs for **all versions** of the game.
 But the story is different for the large numbers!
 In the European version you are losing by about 2-3 percent and in the American version you are losing 4-5 percent on average.

-So now you know how casino can make money out of this game, since they are not interested in averege of the money they win/lose in small number of spins, instead they are making money on the long run.
+So now you know how casino can make money out of this game, since they are not interested in average of the money they win/lose in small number of spins, instead they are making money on the long run.